tropicoo/ssh-key-transmitter/README.md

 SSH Key Transmitter
 ====================

-Bored to login to remote servers through SSH every time using username/password combination?
+Bored to log in to remote servers through SSH every time using username/password combination?

 This simple script will help to transmit your SSH Public Key to them.